lionel-panhaleux/archon-bot/README.md

 This is an Open Source software under MIT license.
 Contributions are welcome, feel free to [open an issue](https://github.com/lionel-panhaleux/archon-bot/issues) if you encounter a bug or have a feature request, and we will try to accomodate.
-If you're up to it, pull requests are welcome and will be merged if they pass the tests.
+If you are up for it, pull requests are welcome and will be merged if they pass the tests.